emanuel36/LoRa-sensor-node-device/README.md

 I would like to thank all the professors I've had since elementary school, this project is the result of a combination of everything you taught me.

+The SX1276 LoRaWAN transmitter driver was adapted from https://github.com/sandeepmistry/arduino-LoRa.

 ## Contact

 Emanuel Angelim - [Linkedin](https://www.linkedin.com/in/emanuel36/en) - emanuel.tiec@gmail.com